-1. Apply to and Interview with Programs
+2. Apply to and Interview with Programs

 Applicants and programs interview and evaluate each other independently of ORMatch.
 However, no offers are made by programs during the interview period.
 Applicants and programs can evaluate each other fully before the programs must decide on their preferences for applicants, and before applicants must decide on their preferences for programs.

-2. Submit Your Rank Order List of Preferred Placements
+3. Submit Your Rank Order List of Preferred Placements

-After all interviews are completed, each applicant submits a Rank Order List on which the applicant lists the programs they desire, in numerical order of preference (first choice, second choice, etc.).
+After all interviews are completed, each applicant submits a Rank Order List on which the applicant lists their desired programs, in numerical order of the applicant's preference (first choice, second choice, etc.).
 Similarly, each program submits a Rank Order List on which the program lists its desirable applicants, in order of the program's preference.
 Each residency also indicates the number of positions the program has available.

-3. The Matching Algorithm is Run
+4. The Matching Algorithm is Run

-4. Get Your Result
+5. Get Your Result